Board of Directors, 2020-2021

 Delea Bowerfind, Community Member

-Delea serves as Connections Plus Admissions Coordinator with Rockbridge Area Hospice.
+Delea serves as Director of Integrated Care with Rockbridge Area Hospice and Connections Plus.
 She earned her Bachelor of Social Work at the University of North Alabama and Master of Science in Social Administration at Case Western Reserve University in Cleveland, Ohio.
 Delea’s experience includes the development of new programs, teaching in early childhood education, and promoting awareness and prevention of abuse.
 She built an educational program for children ranging from age three months to five years creating curriculum, overseeing and guiding the program and teachers for the youngest children while implementing the program for the older children.

 Delea and her husband, Tuck (Rector, Grace Episcopal Church, Lexington) moved to the Lexington area in December, 2019.
-They have four grown children.
-Delea is thrilled to have the opportunity to work with the board of WCM, to continue her commitment to the support of education of our youngest learners as they grow, discover their strengths and passions, and develop their sense of self and their love of learning in a safe environment.
+They have four grown children and one grandchild.
+Delea is thrilled to work with the board of WCM, to continue her commitment to the support of education of our youngest learners as they grow, discover their strengths and passions, and develop their sense of self and their love of learning in a safe environment.